solana-labs/solana/book/src/htlc.md

 ### New Instructions

-In order to be compatible with many other DLTs HTLC implementations we have to support at least 2 message digest algorithms, SHA-256 and Keccak-256 (SHA-3).
+In order to be compatible with many other HTLC implementations we have to support at least 2 message digest algorithms, SHA-256 and Keccak-256 (SHA-3).
-It is recommended to also implement Blake2 and Shake algorithms.
+It is noticable that newer DLTs also use Blake2 and Shake algorithms (e.g., Tezos), so for forward compatibility we might need to support these two algorithms.

 The [budget program] currently lacks time-locking capability and message digest verification.
 If we were to implement HTLC in the [budget program] we'll need to